 The condensed consolidated financial statements include the accounts of JAKKS Pacific, Inc. and its wholly-owned subsidiaries (collectively, "the Company").
-The condensed consolidated financial statements also include the accounts of DreamPlay Toys, LLC, a joint venture with NantWorks LLC, JAKKS Meisheng Trading (Shanghai) Limited, a joint venture with Meisheng Cultural & Creative Corp., Ltd., and JAKKS Meisheng Animation (HK) Limited, a joint venture with Hong Kong Meisheng Cultural Company Limited.
+The condensed consolidated financial statements also include the accounts of JAKKS Meisheng Trading (Shanghai) Limited, a joint venture with Meisheng Cultural & Creative Corp., Ltd., and JAKKS Meisheng Animation (HK) Limited, a joint venture with Hong Kong Meisheng Cultural Company Limited.

-In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which require a financial asset (or a group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which require a financial asset (or a group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 The new standard was initially effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 In November 2019, the FASB issued ASU 2019-10 which deferred the effective date of ASU 2016-13 by three years for Smaller Reporting Companies.
 As a result, the effective date for the standard is fiscal years beginning after December 15, 2022, and interim periods therein, and early adoption is permitted.
-The Company is currently evaluating the impact of the adoption of ASU 2016-13 on its condensed consolidated financial statements.
+The Company adopted ASU 2016-13 and its related amendments on January 1, 2023.
+The adoption of this new accounting standard did not have a material impact on the Company's condensed consolidated financial statements.